Karol Kłos

 Karol Kłos (born 8 August 1989) is a Polish professional volleyball player who plays as a middle blocker for Projekt Warsaw.
 He is a former member of the Poland national team, a participant in the Olympic Games Rio 2016 and the 2014 World Champion.

 Personal life

+He is a graduate of the Miguel de Cervantes High School in Warsaw.

 On 15 July 2017, he married Aleksandra Dudzicka.
-He is a graduate of the Miguel de Cervantes High School in Warsaw.
+Their marriage ended in July 2024.

 Career

 Club

 Kłos moved to Skra Bełchatów in 2010.
 He signed a new contract with Skra towards the end of the 2014/2015 season.
 On 27 May 2014 his team won the Polish Championship after final matches against Asseco Resovia.
 That was his second national title.
 On 8 October 2014 his team won the Polish SuperCup.
 On 6 May 2015 he won a bronze medal of the Polish Championship.

 In May 2015 he extended his contract with Skra Bełchatów until the end of the 2016/2017 season.
 On 7 February 2016 alongside PGE Skra he won the Polish Cup after beating ZAKSA in the final.
 In April 2016 he was a member of the same team which won a bronze medal of the Polish Championship.